-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-Bias: Extreme Right, Propaganda, Fake News
+Reasoning: Extreme Right, Propaganda, Fake News

-Police Times is an extreme right wing biased blog that strongly favors the 2nd amendment and publishes fake news.
-Police Times does not have an about page, disclaimer or names of any person behind the site.
+Police Times is an extreme right-wing biased blog that strongly favors the 2nd amendment and publishes fake news.
+Police Times does not have an about page, disclaimer, or names of any person behind the site.
 A whois search reveals that the owner of the site may be located in Great Britain.
 All articles utilize very strong loaded words that favor the right and denigrate the left.
 While sources vary, the most commonly used source is the Questionable Mad World News, which is also on Politifacts fake news list.
 Further, Police Times have published completely fake news such as this: 2 Million Rounds Of Ammo That ‘Went Missing’ Under Obama Turns Up In Enemy Hands.
 Unfortunately, this is an entirely fake news story.
 Without any author information, publishing fake news, and linking to a known fake news website, we rate Police Times Questionable.
 (D. Van Zandt 12/06/2017)